egze/ruby_dci/README.md

 }
 ```

 The system will know that it needs to execute `send_product_added_notification` from `config.route_methods` for every event of class `DomainEvents::ProductAddedToCart`.
-If you don't have any actions that you need to perform after a transaction, the just skip `config.event_routes` completely or set it to `Hash.new([])`.
+If you don't have any actions that you need to perform after a transaction, then just skip `config.event_routes` completely or set it to `Hash.new([])`.

 I implement events as plain ruby Structs.
 Example: